sunrivse/sunrivse/README.md

-my name is Asher, but you can also refer me as sunrivse.i may be mute but I need new friends I'm a boring person to int and sensitive.
+my name is Asher, but you can also refer me as sunrivse.i may be mute but I need new friends I'm a boring person to int and sensitive

-ships dni -_•

-  sonamy: js not into that

-  shadamy:js no

-  above 19 x 17 and under: ew no.

-  sonouge: hell naw

 ![8a87dbec1da0e92f0ca9b6c3be832cd0](https://github.com/sunrivse/sunrivse/assets/167609620/a2266b44-1dc9-42dd-a79b-bb74be931024)

  basic dni

-under 12 dni. hh/Hb dni I only cos them for my friends
+under 12 dni. yah I don't like to be friends with kids cus I might get uncomf

  name tags you should know